charissefoo/charissefoo.github.io/content/portfolio/island-lodge-hotel-booking.md

 _A note on prototype limitations: please choose the dates of your stay before adding guests.
 Please choose the **Dolphin Deluxe Room,** the **Flexible Rate** payment option, and add the **Romance Under The Stars** additional package.
 Enjoy!_

+### Research Summary

+1. **Breadth first, then depth.** Users would first conduct a broad-based search for hotels with travel aggregators, and then book directly from individual hotel websites.
+By contacting hotels directly, they hoped to get a better price, the most accurate and updated information, and increased customisation options.

+2. **Browse first, book later.** Within a single hotel website, users engage in an exploratory browsing process first, finding out what the hotel has to offer, before switching to the linear booking process.

+3. **No hidden fees.** Hidden fees were repeatedly mentioned as a huge pain point.

+4. **TL;DR.** Information overload frustrates users and delays decisions, especially when it comes to tbe most crucial point: payment.

+### Design Approaches

+These research insights lent themselves to several key design approaches:

+1. I chose to design an **individual hotel website**, focusing on the later part of the hotel booking process.
+2. Smoothly connecting the **browsing and booking processes** within a hotel website is important to increase user satisfaction as well as conversion rates.
+3. **Price transparency** should be implemented throughout the booking process, prices should be displayed upfront.
+4. Only the most relevant information should be shown, and **progressive disclosure** implemented to increase comprehension and scannability.

 ### User Flow

 This primary user flow targets **users who have concluded their browsing**: they know the dates and rooms they plan to book.
-Determining the **screens, screen states, and user actions** involved in a **linear booking process** was a necessary first step before sketching wireframes.

 {{< figure width="100%" src="/images/portfolio/island-lodge/charisse-foo-island-lodge-hotel-booking-04.jpg" >}}